This homemade refried beans recipe is the perfect addition to burritos, chimichangas, tostadas, and as a side for Latin inspired meals.

-Cooked and drained beans are mashed up, and then baked or fried with onion, garlic, and other spices, additional liquid if necessary, and traditionally this is when lard, bacon fat, or butter is added, but I use olive oil instead.
+Cooked and drained beans are mashed up, and then baked or fried with onion, garlic, and other spices, additional liquid if necessary.
+Traditionally this is when lard, bacon fat, or butter is added, but I use olive oil instead.

-I also chose to do this recipe in a slightly different order, by sautéing my vegetables and spices and adding them to the beans, therefore allowing the beans to soak in the flavor, then mashing.
+I also chose to do this recipe in a slightly different order, by sautéing my vegetables and spices.
+Then add them to the beans, therefore allowing the beans to soak in the flavor, then mashing.